jws85/calc-currency/README.markdown

 it, but actual straight-up programming in it is pretty new to me.
 As such, this code is probably completely non-idiomatic in a number of ways.
 Please let me know if there's anything that can be improved.

+This software is licensed under the GNU GPL v3.